thangpdtt/nodejs_babeljs_expressjs_mongodb_passport_tests_tdd_postman/README.md

 - [slug](https://github.com/dodo/node-slug) - Encoding titles into a URL-friendly format (url-safe).
 Slugifies every string, even when it contains unicode.
 - [pug](https://github.com/pugjs/pug) - Rename from "Jade".
 It's view engine.
 - [babel](https://github.com/babel/babel) - The compiler for writing next generation JavaScript.
 It made nodejs can understand ES5/ES6.
+- [newman](https://github.com/postmanlabs/newman) - Newman is a command-line collection runner for Postman
 ## Application Structure

 - [build/] - This folder contains all compiled JSs code by babeljs (nodejs can understand and run).
 And It uses for production.